 e.
 For major surgeries and procedures where bleeding could result in serious complications, patients should be provided rFVIIa or FVIII replacement pre- and post-operatively to maintain adequate hemostasis at the discretion of the treating physician.
 Further research/experience is needed to form better defined treatment plans for different surgical procedures.

 f.
-Providers are cautioned to consider that bleeding complications from surgeries in hemophilia patients still greatly outweigh thrombotic complications in frequency and morbidity/mortality.
+Providers are cautioned to consider that bleeding complications from surgeries in patients with hemophilia still greatly outweigh thrombotic complications in frequency and morbidity/mortality.

 - Recommendations on concomitant use of emicizumab during immune tolerance induction.

-There are no clinical data on the concomitant use of emicizumab prophylaxis during immune tolerance induction (ITI).
-There has been significant academic debate as to the need for ITI with the availability of emicizumab (and other novel therapeutic agents under continued investigation).
-There is considerable uncertainty as to the implications of persistent factor VIII inhibitors in PwHA given the degree of efficacy for bleed protection provided by emicizumab.
-Nevertheless, MASAC recommends that the pros and cons of the various approaches for a PwHA and inhibitors be part of a patient/clinician shared decision-making and ITI should remain an option for their care.
+There is limited data on the concomitant use of emicizumab prophylaxis during immune tolerance induction (ITI).
+Batsuli et al. described a case series of children with hemophilia A and inhibitor who underwent ITI in combination with emicizumab prophylaxis (Atlanta Protocol), and a larger clinical trial of this protocol is underway.
+MASAC recommends that the pros and cons of the various approaches for PwHA and inhibitors be part of a patient/clinician shared decision-making and ITI should remain an option for their care.
 We also recommend that long term follow up and interventional trials that include the concomitant use of emicizumab with ITI should be encouraged.
 If ITI with concomitant emicizumab prophylaxis will be pursued we provide the following recommendations: